excid-io/seccon-dev/opa/gatekeeper/cosign-gatekeeper-provider/README.CONT-VERIFY.COSIGN.md

 - the `production` kustomization which similarly applies 6 replicas

 In a more complex use case, we could have many deployments under many namespaces.
 In the `base` folder, we only consider the `default` namespace, where our Deploymet will exist.

+For our purposes, we create the `apps.yaml` configuration, which encompasses the kustomization to be applied in the cluster.